ktor-doc-jp/ktor-doc-jp/pages/features/sessions.md

 {::options toc_levels="1..3" /}

 A session is a mechanism to persist data between different HTTP requests.
-Establishing a conversational context into otherwise stateless HTTP nature.
+Establishing a conversational context into the otherwise stateless nature of HTTP.
 They allow servers to keep a piece of information associated with the client during a sequence of HTTP requests and responses.

 Different use-cases include: authentication and authorization, user tracking, keeping information